lillyflow/Mods/README.md

 [![Requires VRChatUtilityKit][VRCUKBadge]][VRCUKLink]

-This mod will automatically hide avatars based on the distance away from you.
+Automatically hides avatars based on the distance away from you.
 There's no real reason to render avatars that you don't even pay attention to, right?

 For the best experience, it is recommended to run this mod with UIExpansionKit.